Hudson Volcano: Geology

-Off the western coast of South America, the Nazca Plate subducts beneath the South America Plate at a rate—at Hudson's latitude—of about 9 cm/year.
+Off the western coast of South America, the Nazca Plate is subducted beneath the South America Plate at a rate—at Hudson's latitude—of about 9 cm/year.
 This subduction is responsible for volcanism in the SVZ and the rest of the Andean Volcanic Belt except for the AVZ, where the Antarctic Plate subducts.

 West of Hudson and the Taitao Peninsula, the Chile Ridge enters the Peru–Chile Trench, forming the Chile Triple Junction.
 The subduction of the ridge has produced a slab window in the downgoing slab, causing volcanism to cease in the Miocene (Note: The epoch between 23.03 and 5.333 million years ago) and a gap to open up between the SVZ and the AVZ.
 The collision began 14 million years ago; since then, the triple junction and the volcanic gap are migrating north.
 Several fracture zones cut through the downgoing plate, one of which (either the Taitao or the Darwin fracture zone) may project under Hudson.
 South of the volcano, the Tres Montes Fracture Zone forms the northern boundary of the slab window.
 The subducted plate is still young and hot.
 The position of Hudson just east of the triple junction may be responsible for the unusually high activity of the volcano.
 Older volcanism in the region includes back-arc volcanoes in Patagonia and adakitic rocks in the Taitao Peninsula that were emplaced during the last 4 million years.

 Hudson rises from the Patagonian Batholith, a 1000 km formation made up of intrusive rocks (diorite, gabbro, granite, granodiorite and tonalite) that were variously emplaced during the Cretaceous (Note: The epoch between about 145 and 66 million years ago)-Miocene.
 The crust under the volcano is about 30 km thick.
 The volcanism in the SVZ is heavily influenced by faults, including the Liquine-Ofqui Fault Zone (LOFZ) which runs parallel to the volcanic belt.
 In the Hudson area, the LOFZ is formed by two branches connected through perpendicular faults and lies 30 km west of the volcano.
 The LOFZ moves at a rate of about 1 to 2 cm/year in the area.
 Recently active faults around the volcano can be recognized in the vegetation.